mjEdit organizes work in a multi-tab system. Each tab is specialized for a specific workspace and works seamlessly with the others.

 | OSCAL links | &OSCAL|...|... |

-PDF documents are displayed directly in mjEdit – with multi-tab support, annotations, full-text search and secure redaction.
+PDF documents are displayed directly in mjEdit - with multi-tab support, annotations, text search and secure redaction.

 - Highlighter, notes, freehand drawing, shapes, text insertion

-- Secure redaction with Unicode block character (■): content is actually removed, not just covered
+- Secure redaction with Unicode block (■): Content is actually removed, not just covered over

-- Save the PDF including all annotations as a new file
+- Save PDF with all annotations as a new file

-A fully-featured Chromium-based browser inside mjEdit – with a two-tier bookmark system.
+Full-fledged Chromium-based browser directly in mjEdit - with a two-tier bookmark system.

 Global vs. private bookmarks